flyteorg/flyte/README.md

 Flyte is a Community Driven and Community Owned Software.
 It is managed using a steering committee and encourages collaboration.
-The community has a long roadmap for Flyte, but they know that, there might be some other interesting ideas, extensions or additions that you may want to propose.
+The community has a long roadmap for Flyte, but they know that there might be some other interesting ideas, extensions or additions that you may want to propose.
 This is done usually starting with a
 - [Github Issue](https://github.com/flyteorg/flyte/issues) - We maintain issues for all repos in the main flyte repo.
 - Writing down your proposal using a [Documented RFC process](rfc/.)

-- For small changes RFCs are not required, but for larger changes, RFC's are encouraged.
-Ofcourse drop into the Slack channel and talk to the community, if you want to test the waters, before proposing.
+For small changes, RFCs are not required, but for larger changes, RFC's are encouraged.
+You are welcome to drop into the Slack channel and talk to the community, if you want to test the waters, before proposing.